Blazer60/Blazer60.github.io/README.md

-# Blazer60.github.io
+# Overview
-My Portfolio Site for DT A2
+A personal portfolio site for Digital Technologies A2 Submission.
+The site is live via: <a href="blazer60.github.io">blazer60.github.io</a>